aphenriques/integral/README.md

     $ make
     $ make install

-If you want to build the library with LuaJIT use:
+To build the library, the test or the samples with LuaJIT, use:

-    $ make USE_LUAJIT=YES
+    $ make WITH_LUAJIT=y

+It is possible to override compiler flags like the following example:

-    $ make USE_LUAJIT=YES install
+    $ make 'CXXFLAGS=-std=c++17 -I/path/to/luajit/include' LDFLAGS=-L/path/to/luajit/lib LDLIBS=-lluajitlibrary

+or defining them as environment variables.

 # Usage